 Jeddah the main Arabian seaport on the Red Sea was the only openly ‘international’ city which at the time was paying host to seamen and passengers alike who now found themselves stranded as a result of Egypt closing the Suez Canal weeks before our arrival.

 It was amazing how fast the conflict was escalating.
 Just a few days earlier when the political landscape was clearer Warith had invited me to travel to Cairo with him to visit his younger brother and do a little sightseeing.
-His mother sister Clara Muhammad had given him several boxes (Care Packages) to deliver first hand and to her youngest son.
-As I remember there were various items like homemade jam, sox and things like that.
+His mother, sister Clara Muhammad, had given him several boxes (care packages) to deliver first hand to her youngest son.
+As I remember there were various items like homemade jam, socks and things like that.

-Wallace and I decided that the best plan of action was to pay a visit to the Jeddah airport we went to the Egyptian Airways counter and they informed us that it was too late that there was nothing they could because the flight was booked and Egyptian Airways had submitted his passport to the Egyptian Embassy earlier for a Visa.
+Wallace and I decided that the best plan of action was to pay a visit to the Jeddah airport, we went to the Egyptian Airways counter and they informed us that it was too late, that there was nothing they could do because the flight was booked and Egyptian Airways had submitted his passport to the Egyptian Embassy earlier for a Visa.
 We both walked out of the Airport with our heads hanging low.

-We decided to take a long walk and as fate would have it we began to walk around the edge of the airport at the ar end of the take off and landing field around the edge of the airport where we found a man wheeling a portable Shawarma (Rotisserie) cart so we flagged him down and bought two sandwiches.
-We sat down at the edge of the fence that enclosed the landing field and began thinking of how we were going to solve the problems when out of nowhere a voice called out in with an undeniable American accent: “Hey!
+We decided to take a long walk, and as fate would have it we began to walk around the edge of the airport at the far end of the take off and landing field around the edge of the airport where we found a man wheeling a portable Shawarma (Rotisserie) cart.
+So we flagged him down and bought two sandwiches.
+We sat down at the edge of the fence that enclosed the landing field and began thinking of how we were going to solve the problems when out of nowhere a voice called out in with an undeniable American accent, “Hey!
 Are you two guys Americans?”

-After we explained why we were there and the prevailing circumstances that had caused us to walk all the way around to the back side of the Airport –he told us to go to a certain office of the Egyptian Airways and ask for a friend of his by name of Mr. Khalil and tell him that his American friend (Joe) sent us…he said that if anyone in all of Arabia could help us was this man by the name of Mr. Khalil. –he then proceeded to scribble the address down on a small pad of paper he pulled from the chest pocket of his mechanics uniform.
+After we explained why we were there and the prevailing circumstances that had caused us to walk all the way around to the back side of the Airport, he told us to go to a certain office of the Egyptian Airways and ask for a friend of his by the name of Mr. Khalil and tell him that his American friend (Joe) sent us, he said that if anyone in all of Arabia could help us was this man by the name of Mr. Khalil.
+He then proceeded to scribble the address down on a small pad of paper he pulled from the chest pocket of his mechanics uniform.

-We wasted no time thanked (Joe) and stood in the middle of the road and hailed a cab once at the small building which was in utter chaos, people with papers and tickets in their hands pushing and shoving we approached a security guard and told him that we had an appointment to see Mr. Khali and he pointed the way to a small office at the rear of the building we pushed our way to the desk of Mr. Khalil who motioned for us to stand by and he would be right with us –after waiting for a few noisy minutes he leaned over to us and asked who had sent us, when we replied (Joe) he waved us to the edge of his dek gave us his hasty salaams and asked for Wallace’s passport -Mr. Khalil frowned and informed us that he could do nothing for Wallace unless he had his passport ‘in his hand’… Wallace informed him that Egyptian Air had had sent it to the Egyptian Embassy in order for them to process his Visa for Egypt
+We wasted no time thanked Joe and stood in the middle of the road and hailed a cab.
+Once at the small building which was in utter chaos, people with papers and tickets in their hands pushing and shoving we approached a security guard and told him that we had an appointment to see Mr. Khalil and he pointed the way to a small office at the rear of the building.
+We pushed our way to the desk of Mr. Khalil who motioned for us to stand by and he would be right with us.
+After waiting for a few noisy minutes he leaned over to us and asked who had sent us, when we replied Joe he waved us to the edge of his desk gave us his hasty salaams and asked for Wallace’s passport.
+Mr. Khalil frowned and informed us that he could do nothing for Wallace unless he had his passport ‘in his hand’.
+Wallace informed him that Egyptian Air had had sent it to the Egyptian Embassy in order for them to process his Visa for Egypt.

-Luckily we told the cab we came in wait for us because we would have needed a ride to the house we were staying… so we jumped into the cab and were now on our way to the Egyptian Embassy.
+Luckily we told the cab we came in to wait for us because we would have needed a ride to the house we were staying.
+S o we jumped into the cab and were now on our way to the Egyptian Embassy.